Chapter 2 Linear regression

 2.5 Significance of regression

-Having estimates for the regression parameters we need to ask ourselves whether these estimates are statistically significant or could have arisen by chance from the (assumed) random process of sampling the data.
-We do this via Analysis of Variance (ANOVA), which begins by constructing the ANOVA table (Table 2.3).
+Having estimates for the regression parameters, classical statistics then asks whether these estimates are “statistically significant” or could have arisen by chance from the (assumed) random process of sampling the data.2 We do this via Analysis of Variance (ANOVA), which begins by constructing the ANOVA table (Table 2.3).
 This is often done in the background in software like R and not actually looked at that much.

 Table 2.3: ANOVA table for linear regression.